mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 SURVIVAL MEAL
-A pre-packaged storable meal that comes in a variety of flavours.
+A pre-packaged storable meal that comes in a variety of flavors.
 An adult human requires two a day for long- term survival but high levels of activity such as all-day hiking, swimming or cold conditions may increase the requirement to four or more.
 These are designed for